fritjof-b/swedish-market-insights/README.md

-# Insynsregistret
+# Swedish Market Insights

-Insynsregistret is a small package for fetching inside trades made in Sweden.
+SMI is a small package for fetching inside trades made in Sweden.
 The data is collected with `requests` and parsed with `BeautifulSoup4`.
 All data is publicly available on Finansinspektionen's [website](https://fi.se/).